 - Stage 2: The tumor has begun to grow outside of the pancreas, but has not invaded a major blood vessel.
 Stage 2 pancreatic cancer may have spread to nearby lymph nodes, but not to distant sites.

 - Stage 3: The tumor is growing outside of the pancreas, and has moved into nearby large blood vessels.

 - Stage 4: The cancer has spread to other parts of the body, such as the liver or the peritoneum (inner lining of the abdomen).

 It is important to be seen quickly if you have been diagnosed with pancreatic cancer so that an appropriate treatment plan can be made.
 We see patients for initial diagnosis or second opinions within days.
-We provide evaluation and diagnostic services for people who:
+We provide evaluation and diagnostic services

 - Have a pancreatic cyst

 - Have a suspected pancreas tumor or abnormal test results concerning for a pancreas tumor

 - Have received a diagnosis of pancreatic cancer and want to be treated at our Center

 - Have received a diagnosis of pancreatic cancer and would like a second opinion